SeanAtsatt/cursorless-gpt-help/README.md

 ```
 ~/.bin/
 ├── serveCursorlessHelp.py        # FastAPI server with embedded index builder
-├── cursorlessDocuments.txt       # List of URLs for the knowledge base (already included)
+├── cursorlessDocuments.txt       # List of URLs for the knowledge base (you can extend this)
 ├── askgptCursorless.sh           # CLI script to ask questions interactively
 ```